Pacific Southwest, Region 9: Superfund

 The sources of risk to people’s health come from two aspects of this mine: dewatering the mine shafts while it was in operation and the mine waste piles that were created while removing the valuable ore.

 The miners would tunnel 1,600-1,800 feet below the surface to extract the uranium ore that was processed at the Ambrosia Lake uranium mill, now a government cleanup site managed by the U.S. Nuclear Regulatory Commission (NRC).
 The uranium ore was situated in the ground co-located with an underground aquifer (groundwater).
 This resulted in groundwater seeping into the mine shafts.
 That water was pumped from the mine shafts to the surface and had the potential to carry uncontrolled radioactive sediments held in suspension to the surface.
-UNC was required to treat this water before it was released into a wash, called simply the "unnamed arroyo".
+Kerr-McGee was required to treat this water before it was released into a wash, called simply the "unnamed arroyo".
 Water pumped out of the mines was treated via a system of sequential treatment ponds where the suspended sediments would drop to the sides and bottom of the pond as the water flowed through and out of the ponds into the unnamed arroyo.
 The ponds have been drained.
-The water that flowed out of the final treatment pond carried contaminated sediments into the unnamed arroyo that flows past a residence and an agricultural area.

 Mine Waste Piles